MarioMaster9/RBXL-to-Polytoria/README.md

 # NOTES
 this may be buggy.
 Notify me in the polytoria discord or shoot me a private message on polytoria if you encounter any issues (my polytoria username is humvee)

+DO NOT ATTEMPT TO CONVERT LARGE RBXLS.
+IT WILL CRASH THE EDITOR

 # Creating a configuration file
 This converter has the ability to replace assets with ones you provide in the config file, and also has the ability to do the same with scripts.